Complaints & Compliments Policy

 Impartiality is not partial, but unprejudiced and fair.

-Havering Carers' Hub staff and volunteers try, at all times, to provide information, advice and support to parents and carers of children with SEN that is free from bias and is not coloured by pre-conceived opinions.
+Havering Carers' Hub staff and volunteers try, at all times, to provide information, advice and support.

 Wherever possible parents or Carers will be given the pro and cons of all options open to them enabling them to make decisions, from a position of informed knowledge.